 - Otherwise, the system automatically creates a NAT gateway.
 If you do not want the system to create a NAT gateway, clear Configure SNAT for VPC.
 In this case, you must manually create a NAT gateway and configure SNAT rules to enable Internet access for the VPC.
 Otherwise, ACK clusters in the VPC cannot access the Internet and the cluster cannot be created.

-Access to API ServerBy default, an internal-facing Server Load Balancer (SLB) instance is created for the API server.
+Access to API ServerBy default, an internal-facing Server Load Balancer (SLB) instance is created for the cluster API server.
 You can modify the specifications of the SLB instance.
-For more information, see Specification.Notice If you delete the SLB instance, you cannot access the API server.Select or clear Expose API Server with EIP.
-The ACK API server provides multiple HTTP-based RESTful APIs, which can be used to create, delete, modify, query, and monitor resources such as pods and Services.
+For more information, see Instance types and specifications.Notice If you delete the SLB instance, you cannot access the API server.Select or clear Expose API Server with EIP.
+The ACK API server provides multiple HTTP-based RESTful APIs, which can be used to create, delete, modify, query, and monitor resources, such as pods and Services.

 - If you select this check box, an elastic IP address (EIP) is created and attached to an Internet-facing SLB instance.
 Port 6443 used by the API server is opened on master nodes.
 You can connect to and manage the ACK cluster by using kubeconfig over the Internet.